 Elevation: 9,571 ft

 Red Peak Benchmark is the highest summit found in a large, remote area east of Yellow Pine, Idaho and west of the Middle Fork Salmon River.
 The peak sits on a ridge line between Murphy Peak and Red Peak.
-The view from the top is endless and includes the Lick Creek Range, Big Baldy Peak, Pinnacles Peak, the Sawtooths and White Clouds and North and South Twins as well as everything in between.
+The view from the top is endless and includes the Lick Creek Range, Big Baldy Peak, Pinnacles Peak, the Sawtooths, the White Clouds, North and South Twin Peaks as well as everything in between.
+USGS Big Baldy

-When I wrote the book, the only information I had on these peaks was that the peaks were remote, that hunters often hunted mountain goats along these ridges and that the ridge was walkable.
+When I wrote the book, the only information I had on these peaks was that the peaks were remote, that hunters often hunted mountain goats along these ridges, and that the ridge was walkable.
 I was fascinated by this region because of its remoteness and the duplication of peak names.
-Despite my curiosity, I did not make it to this area until October, 2015.
+Despite my curiosity, I did not make it to this area until October 2015.